 RSVP by the requested date.

 The earlier the better so you don’t forget!
 It is so important for brides and wedding planners to have an accurate headcount as they close in on the wedding day.
 On that note, make sure you also only RSVP for the number of guests allotted for your invitation.
 You are only allowed a plus one if the invitation reads “and guest.”

 You don’t want to be *that* guest who has to awkwardly stand near the bride and her father before their big entrance (during what should be a special time!).
 You can arrive to the ceremony up to 30 minutes before, but arrive no later than 10 minutes before to avoid run-ins with the wedding party.
 If tardy, wait outside until after the bride has walked down the aisle, then casually slip in to the back once she has reached her groom (but only if you can do so without drawing attention).

 Sign the guest book.

 It is a formality, yes, but the bride and groom and will enjoy reading after the wedding!

 Sit on the correct side of the aisle.

-Don’t take photos with your cell phone during the ceremony.
+Don’t take photos with your phone during the ceremony.

-It doesn’t matter if it’s a church or beach wedding, you don’t ever want to be a distraction by taking pictures with your cellphone during the ceremony.
-Or, for that matter, using your cellphone at all.
+It doesn’t matter if it’s a church or beach wedding, you don’t ever want to be a distraction by holding up your phone to take pictures during the ceremony.
+Or, for that matter, using your phone at all!
 Not only is it bad taste, but it prevents the photographer from taking pretty, wide angle shots of the ceremony with the guests looking on at the bride and groom.
-So put your cell phones on silent and keep in your purse until after the ceremony.
+So put your cell phone on silent and keep it in your purse until after the ceremony.